Nike-sys/LITA_Capstone_Project/README.md

 6. Top 3 Products by Revenue
 7. Top 3 Region by Sales.
 ### Data Analysis
-The Power BI ws used to show the Visualisations and Chart.
+The Power BI was used to show the Visualisations and Chart.